-- Philly shell can be very useful against boxers with an orthodox stance.
+- Philly shell can be handy against boxers with an orthodox stance.

-- Your jab game gets a boost when you are in a Philly shell defensive stance.
+- Your jab game boosts when you are in a Philly shell defensive stance.

-- Uppercuts, hooks, and crosses are ineffective against a Philly shell.
+- Uppercuts, hooks, and crosses are mostly ineffective against a Philly shell.

 Limits of the Philly Shell

-Like other defensive techniques of boxing, Philly shell has its limitations;
+Like other defensive techniques of boxing, the Philly shell has its limitations:

-- Inside boxing is effected when you are in a Philly shell stance.
+- Inside boxing is affected when you are in a Philly shell stance.